getodk/docs/docs/entities-intro.rst

 Entities are currently represented in memory for access by forms.
 Modern devices can easily process multiple tens of thousands of entities in this way, but your form may become slow or crash if you have more than 50,000 Entities.

 We are actively working on addressing these performance limitations and expect significant improvements by late 2024.
 In the mean time, one possible workaround is to use `pulldata <https://xlsform.org/en/#how-to-pull-data-from-csv>`_ and `search() <https://xlsform.org/en/#dynamic-selects-from-pre-loaded-data>`_ instead of `instance` and `select_one_from_file`.
-These methods are less flexible but they will perform better in Collect.
+These methods are less flexible but they will perform better.

 My form captures data on multiple different things, can I create multiple Entities with a single submission?
 ------------------------------------------------------------------------------------------------------------